 There are seven lakes at Rõuge primeval valley, which is 10 km long and 52 metres deep.
-The lakes are: Kahrila, Tõugjärv, Ratasjärv, Kaussjärv, Rõuge Suurjärv, Liinjärv, and Valgjärv.
-The lakes are connected by the River Rõuge or River Ajo, which starts from the valley Tindiorg.
+The lakes include Kahrila, Tõugjärv, Ratasjärv, Kaussjärv, Rõuge Suurjärv, Liinjärv, and Valgjärv.
+The lakes are connected by the River Rõuge or River Ajo, which starts from the Tindiorg Valley.

-Tindiorg, Külmorg, Mõhkorg, Ööbikuorg, Tinopeetri, Hinni, Sikasoo, and Järveotsa are the tributary valleys of Rõuge primeval valley. Ööbikuorg (Nightingale Valley), which borders the ancient hillfort from the North, is the most well-known.
+Tindiorg, Külmorg, Mõhkorg, Ööbikuorg, Tinopeetri, Hinni, Sikasoo, and Järveotsa are the tributary valleys of the Rõuge Primeval Valley.
+The most well-known is Ööbikuorg (Nightingale Valley), which borders the ancient hillfort from the North.
 The valley is 300 m long and 12–15 m deep.
-It got its name from the singing nightingales who stay there during the springs, when bird cherries bloom.
+It got its name from the singing nightingales who stay there during the springtime when bird cherries bloom.

-The Rõuge Nightingale Valley Centre is located at the edge of Ööbikuorg, and it provides information about nature, history, and climate changes.
+The Rõuge Nightingale Valley Centre is located at the edge of Ööbikuorg and provides visitors with information about nature, history, and changes in climate.